Unity-Technologies/unity-cloud-asset-manager-for-blender/README.md

 ## Tell us what you think!

 Thank you for taking a look at the project!
-To help us improve and provide greater value, please consider providing [feedback on our forum](https://forum.unity.com/forums/unity-cloud.868/) about your experience with AM4 Blender.
+To help us improve and provide greater value, please consider providing feedback in our [Help & Support page](https://cloud.unity.com/home/dashboard-support) about your experience with AM4 Blender.
 Thank you!